Available builds

 Classic editor is what most users traditionally learnt to associate with a rich text editor — a toolbar with an editing area placed in a specific position on the page, usually as a part of a form that you use to submit some content to the server.

-During its initialisation the editor hides the used editable element on the page and renders “instead” of it.
+During its initialization the editor hides the used editable element on the page and renders “instead” of it.
 This is why it is usually used to replace

 In CKEditor 5 the concept of the “boxed” editor was reinvented: